 The best skin care for stretch marks can include the following ingredients:

-Shea butter possesses fantastic emollient properties.
-This means it helps seal moisture into the skin.
-This natural vegetable fat also contains linoleic acid which has an anti-inflammatory effect on the skin and can assist in boosting hydration.
+Shea butter possesses fantastic emollient properties, which helps seal moisture into the skin.
+This natural vegetable fat also contains linoleic acid, which has an anti-inflammatory effect on the skin and can assist in boosting hydration.

 Coconut oil is famed for its deep moisturising ability.
 It can also improve the skin barrier function and reduce inflammation caused by UVB rays.